rvaughan/AdventOfCode2017/2023/day_05/README.md

-# Day 05 : If You Give A Seed A Fertilize
+# Day 05 : If You Give A Seed A Fertilizer

 This folder contains a solution for day 5.